MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-send-suggested-actions.md

 When the user taps one of the suggested actions, the bot will receive a message from the user that contains the `value` of the corresponding action.

+Be aware that the `imBack` method will post the `value` to the chat window of the channel you are using.
+If this is not the desired effect, you can use the `postBack` method, which will still post the selection back to your bot, but will not display the selection in the chat window.
+Some channels do not support `postBack`, however, and in those instances the method will behave like `imBack`.

 ## Additional resources

 * [Preview features with the Channel Inspector][inspector]